A CATALOGUE OF ERRORS IN SHERLOCKIAN PASTICHE

 P.131: San Francisco detective John Quincannon is keeping watch outside the home of "Elmer Truesdale, senior vice president of the San Francisco Maritime Bank" but expresses no surprise when a few hours later the man himself is introduced to him as "Samuel Truesdale" (P.137).
 His wife refers to him as "Elmer" (P.139), but Quincannon, now they've been introduced, continues stubbornly to think of him as "Samuel Truesdale" (P.160).

-P.45: Watson's father clearly had a hard time knowing which son he had named after himself as he is referred to as "Henry Moray Watson" becoming "John Watson Senior" further down the page before becoming "Henry Watson Senior" again on P.46.
+P.45: Watson's father clearly had a hard time knowing which son he had named after himself as he is first referred to as "Henry Moray Watson", becoming "John Watson Senior" further down the page, before becoming "Henry Watson Senior" again on P.46.

-PP.16, 18 etc.: While Holmes is in India during the Hiatus he is informed of an impending visit from the King-Emperor, Edward VII.
+PP.16, 18 etc.: While Holmes is in India during his hiatus, he is informed of an impending visit from the King-Emperor, Edward VII.
 I guess someone looked at the publication date of EMPT, not the story date.

 P.120: Perhaps Holmes had been ordered by Mrs. Hudson to stop sticking the jack-knife in the mantelpiece, for when Watson looks for it he refers to "The knife on the wall".